 - Messaging apps are great for team collaboration, but bridging the gap between internal and external communication remains a hurdle.
 That's why suppliers are developing tools to improve email collaboration.

-Cross said the third area Workplace by Facebook has focused on with the new integration is to make common workflows easier, such as expenses, annual leave and income breakdown requests.
+Cross said the third Workplace by Facebook has focused on with the integration is to make common workflows easier, such as expenses, annual leave and income breakdown requests.
 “You need to install an app or go to the website.
 Wouldn’t it be great if your payroll provider could send you a notification in Workplace to tell you how much you have been paid?”

 Over time, he expected more services will be integrated with Workplace by Facebook.
 “We will enable you to go into a Workplace tab, chatbots enabled for things like Workday, or ADP (payroll), and you will be able to start a conversation with that service.”